About Hearing Tracker

 Meet the team at HearingTracker.com

 We are a small passionate team who live and breathe all things hearing healthcare.
-Collectively, we bring a unique balance in our professional and consumer backgrounds; Abram is a Doctor of Audiology, Chris is a Hearing Instrument Specialist, and Dave is a bilateral cochlear implant wearer.
+Collectively, we bring a unique balance in our professional and consumer backgrounds; Abram is a Doctor of Audiology, Martin is a former manufacturing insider, and Dave is a bilateral cochlear implant wearer.

 Abram Bailey, AuD